Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 Introduction

-This topic is of current importance, since psychological counseling is a special area of practical psychology associated with the provision by a specialist psychologist of direct psychological assistance to people who need it, in the form of advice and recommendations.
-They are given by the psychologist to the client on the basis of a personal conversation and a preliminary study of the problem that the client has encountered in life.
+This topic is of current importance, since psychological counseling is a special area of practical psychology associated with the provision of direct psychological assistance by a specialist psychologist to people who need it, in the form of advice and recommendations.
+They are given by a psychologist to a client based on a personal conversation and a preliminary study of the problem that the client has encountered in his life.

-Psychological counseling is an established practice of providing effective psychological assistance to people, based on the conviction that every physically and mentally healthy person is able to cope with almost all psychological problems that arise in his life.
+Psychological counseling is the established practice of providing effective psychological assistance to people, based on the belief that everyone is physically and mentally healthy man able to cope with almost all psychological problems that arise in his life.
 The client, however, does not always definitely and accurately know in advance what the essence of his problem is and how best to solve it, relying on his own strengths and capabilities.
-In this he should be assisted by a professionally trained psychologist-consultant.
+A professionally trained psychologist-consultant should help him with this.
 This is the main task of psychological counseling.

 Psychological counseling differs from other types of practical psychological assistance in the following main features:

-it implies a relatively short period and episodic nature of personal contacts of a psychologist-consultant with a client;
+it assumes a relatively short period and episodic nature of personal contacts between the consulting psychologist and the client;

-the psychologist-consultant basically only gives advice to the client, and their practical implementation becomes the business of the client himself, he retains an active role;
+the consulting psychologist basically only gives advice to the client, and their practical implementation becomes the client’s own business; he retains an active role;

-psychodiagnostics at the beginning of work with the client is reduced to a minimum and is mainly based on the results of the consultant's direct observation of the client's behavior;
+psychodiagnostics at the beginning of work with a client is reduced to a minimum and is mainly based on the results of the consultant’s direct observation of the client’s behavior;

-the psychologist-consultant is not directly responsible for the final result of the work (the consultant is not responsible for whether the client uses or does not use his advice).
+The psychologist-consultant does not bear direct personal responsibility for the final result of the work (the consultant is not responsible for whether the client uses or does not use his advice).

 The consultant is responsible only for the correctness of his conclusions about the essence of the client’s problem and for the potential effectiveness of the practical recommendations offered to the client.